ZachaZee/se_project_spots/README.md

 ## Deployment

-This page is deployed to Gihub Pages
+This page is deployed to Gihub Pages t